edimuj/cordova-plugin-audioinput/README.md

     // Specifies the factor to use if normalization is performed.
     normalizationFactor: 32767.0,

-    // If set to true, the plugin will handle all conversion of the data to web audio.
+    // If set to true, the plugin will handle all conversion of the data to
-    // The plugin can then act as an AudioNode that can be connected to your web audio node chain.
+    // web audio.
+The plugin can then act as an AudioNode that can be connected
+    // to your web audio node chain.
     streamToWebAudio: false,

     // Used in conjunction with streamToWebAudio.
-If no audioContext is given, one (prefixed) will be created by the plugin.
+If no audioContext is given,
+    // one (prefixed) will be created by the plugin.
     audioContext: null,

-    // Defines how many chunks will be merged each time, a low value means lower latency but requires more CPU resources.
+    // Defines how many chunks will be merged each time, a low value means lower latency
+    // but requires more CPU resources.
-    concatenateMaxChunks: 10
+    concatenateMaxChunks: 10,

-    /*
-    Specifies the type of the type of source audio your app requires.
+    // Specifies the type of the type of source audio your app requires.
-    For convenience, use the audioinput.AUDIOSOURCE_TYPE constants to set this parameter.
+    // For convenience, use the audioinput.AUDIOSOURCE_TYPE constants to set this parameter:

-    audioinput.AUDIOSOURCE_TYPE.DEFAULT
+    // -DEFAULT
-    audioinput.AUDIOSOURCE_TYPE.CAMCORDER - Microphone audio source with same orientation as camera if available. audioinput.AUDIOSOURCE_TYPE.MIC - Microphone audio source.
-(Android only) audioinput.AUDIOSOURCE_TYPE.UNPROCESSED - Unprocessed sound if available.
+    // -CAMCORDER - Microphone audio source with same orientation as camera if available.
+    // -UNPROCESSED - Unprocessed sound if available.
+    // -VOICE_COMMUNICATION - Tuned for voice communications such as VoIP.
+    // -MIC - Microphone audio source.
+(Android only)
-    audioinput.AUDIOSOURCE_TYPE.VOICE_COMMUNICATION - Tuned for voice communications such as VoIP. audioinput.AUDIOSOURCE_TYPE.VOICE_RECOGNITION - Tuned for voice recognition if available (Android only)
+    // -VOICE_RECOGNITION - Tuned for voice recognition if available (Android only)

-    */
     audioSourceType: audioinput.AUDIOSOURCE_TYPE.DEFAULT

 };